zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 Mama Maggy's managers/franchisees want to be able to check product order status anytime, not just when they are in their offices.
 So, in this lab you will create a mobile application allowing them to check order status from their phone or other mobile devices, wherever they want, whenever they want.

-19. Use Visual Builder’s Navigator to open Mobile Applications
+* Use Visual Builder’s Navigator to open Mobile Applications

 ![](./media/image126.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.19 – Mobile Applications icon

-20. If you have not created any Mobile Applications yet click the “+ Mobile Applications” button; otherwise, click the “+” to the right of “Mobile Apps”
+* If you have not created any Mobile Applications yet click the “+ Mobile Applications” button; otherwise, click the “+” to the right of “Mobile Apps”
     ![](./media/image127.png)
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.20.1 – Mobile Applications plus button

 ![](./media/image128.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.20.2 – Mobile Apps plus

-21. The New Mobile Application wizard has two steps; select “None” and click the right-arrow button “\>” to continue.
+* The New Mobile Application wizard has two steps; select “None” and click the right-arrow button “\>” to continue.

 ![](./media/image129.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.21 – New Mobile Application wizard 1

-22. Click “Finish” on the second page of the wizard
+* Click “Finish” on the second page of the wizard

 ![](./media/image130.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.22 – New Mobile Application wizard 2

-23. Notice the “mobile” frame to help visualize a mobile app; select the title then modify it in the property inspector.
+* Notice the “mobile” frame to help visualize a mobile app; select the title then modify it in the property inspector.

 ![](./media/image131.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.23 – Mobile title

-24. Drag a “Table” component into the body of the phone, below the title.
+* Drag a “Table” component into the body of the phone, below the title.

 ![](./media/image132.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.24 – Adding table

-25. Click on the empty table, then use “Quick Start” to “Add Data” - choose the “Product Order” business object.
+* Click on the empty table, then use “Quick Start” to “Add Data” - choose the “Product Order” business object.

 ![](./media/image133.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.25 – Add ProductOrder

-26. Select the id (Input Number), orderDate (Input Date) , and orderStatus (Text) fields (no need to Define Query)
+* Select the id (Input Number), orderDate (Input Date) , and orderStatus (Text) fields (no need to Define Query)

 ![](./media/image134.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.26 – Product Order data

-27. Review the page; test
+* Review the page; test

 ![](./media/image135.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.27 – Product Order list

-28. Add a Detail page using the “Quick Start” menu and ProductOrder.
+* Add a Detail page using the “Quick Start” menu and ProductOrder.
 Select id, associate, orderDate, and orderStatus.

 ![](./media/vbcs_add_detail_prodordermobile.png)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.28 – Order Detail fields

-29. The basic Order Detail page looks like this.
+* The basic Order Detail page looks like this.

 ![](./media/image137.png)

-30. Add a heading “Items” below the Order Status by dragging the “Heading” component to the “Flex Container” in the Visual Builder Page Structure (click the Page Structure icon
+* Add a heading “Items” below the Order Status by dragging the “Heading” component to the “Flex Container” in the Visual Builder Page Structure (click the Page Structure icon
     ![](./media/image138.png) to show/hide) then change the heading text